CarletonComputerScienceSociety/website/content/resources/articles/which-electives-should-I-take.md

 - free-vs-breadth-electives
 ---
 When trying to figure out which electives might be best for you - there are a few things that you might want to consider.
 Whether that might be making the best use of your breadth and free electives, getting a minor, or strategically planning your electives to be able to take online courses during the summer, there are a lot of options for Computer Science students!

+Note that **Bachelor of Cybersecurity** students do not have any breadth elective credits — only free electives.
+You can review the [B.Cyber program requirements](https://calendar.carleton.ca/undergrad/undergradprograms/computerscience/#Cybersecurity__BCyber_Honours) for details.

 Before we get started - you can find the complete list of course offerings [here](https://calendar.carleton.ca/undergrad/courses/).
 Also be sure to check the list of [prohibited courses](https://calendar.carleton.ca/undergrad/undergradprograms/computerscience/#text:~:text=Course%20Categories%20(B.C.S.)) that cannot be used for credit in the Computer Science program.